 It is key to keep in mind that content marketing is not a direct marketing action, is a strategic commitment to add value and long-term engagement.

 3 Examples of actions Marketing Content for hotels

 We are describing three content marketing actions that provides a real gain of engagement with leads/customers

 1. Information about events in a certain area

 If we want to differentiate ourselves from the competition, the strategy should focus on having relevant and unique information about local events and points of interest nearby, so we need to create unique content to get our clients into the WOW factor.

 In general terms, customer feedback on any aspect of the hotel or nearby locations, based on their own experience may be interesting to other customers.
 Video contents are great as they make easy to obtain feedback from those customers who are willing to collaborate and are also displayed in a format that favor visibility and interaction.

-It is all about customization and ideas those who are familiar with the area.
-Your customers will be delighted with your customized content.
-They are, not just interesting, but they also include your own recommendations to bring that valuable factor, in tourism words, provided by locals.
+It is all about customisation and ideas those who are familiar with the area.
+Your customers will be delighted with your customised content.
+They are, not just interesting, but they also include your own recommendations to bring that valuable factor, in travel words, provided by locals.